The Holy Grail Press

 that the casket was really heavy,

-undoubtedly the delux model.
+undoubtedly the deluxe model.

 Made to last.